Additive Manufacturing – a definition

-Often referred to by its far more sensational-sounding description of 3D printing, additive manufacturing is in fact a technology which has been around for at least three decades
+Often referred to as 3D printing, additive manufacturing is in fact a technology which has been around for at least three decades.

 There are in fact a number of different subtypes of additive manufacturing including 3D printing, but also rapid prototyping and direct digital manufacturing (DDM).
 Recent advances in this technology have seen its use become far more widespread and it offers exciting possibilities for future development.